 - Selective mutism (SM) – an inability to speak in certain places or in certain situations

 - Specific phobia – a feeling of intense, illogical fear towards an object or situation, e.g. the dark

 - Exam stress/anxiety – panicking to the point that you’re unable to concentrate

 - Chronic worrying / Generalised Anxiety Disorder (GAD) – a constant state of high anxiety

 What causes anxiety?

 Anxiety exists because of a set of bodily functions that have existed in humans from our cave-man days.
 Back then, we were equipped with an internal alarm system designed to protect us from the dangers surrounding us, such as predators.
-This system was in fact extremely useful – it would make us hyper-alert by giving us a boost of adrenaline that would increase the heart rate and increase the amount of oxygen travelling around our body, so we were better able to fight the cause of the threat or run to safety – this is known as the ‘fight or flight’ response.
-The butterfly sensations that many people experience during anxiety is this system kicking in; however, people who suffer from anxiety will often experience the symptoms of anxiety in normal, every-day situations that do not require a fight or flight response.
+This system was extremely useful – it would make us hyper-alert by giving us a boost of adrenaline that would increase the heart rate and increase the amount of oxygen travelling around our body, so we were better able to fight the cause of the threat or run to safety – this is known as the ‘fight or flight’ response.
+The butterfly sensations that many people experience during anxiety is this system kicking in.
+However, people who suffer from anxiety will often experience the symptoms of anxiety in normal, every-day situations that do not require a fight or flight response.